 We seldom eat out, but I can’t resist Gulfstream in Newport Beach, CA. You can always get a great piece of fish, a terrific Caesar salad and a nice glass of wine.
-Another thing about their food, they have tasty side dishes.
+Another thing about the food, they serve tasty side dishes.
 When a friend suggested we meet there for lunch, I was all in.
-The grilled sea bass was served with wild and brown rice with corn, dried blueberries, and nuts.
-It was rich tasting and textured against the simplicity and freshness of the fish.
+Grilled sea bass was served with wild rice salad with corn and dried blueberries.
+It sounds like a strange combo, but it was rich tasting and textured against the simplicity and freshness of the fish.
 I took notes so I could recreate it at home.

 Rice Salad with Corn and Dried Blueberries